m-pilarski/vns/README.md

 ### Setup Python Dependencies

-`vns` has several Python dependencies that can be installed via `setup_vns_condaenv`.
+{vns} has several Python dependencies that can be installed via `setup_vns_condaenv`.
 If you prefer to use another Python version, you can install the dependencies manually (listed in `vns:::python_dependencies`).